-- Parents will be asked to complete a medical questionnaire on admission (which will include asthma); these will be updated annually. - All pupils with asthma will then be sent an Asthma UK School Asthma Card to give to the doctor or asthma nurse to complete.
-The card must then be returned to the academy.
-The SBM will ensure that parents/carers are requested annually to update the Asthma Card, or supply a new one if the pupil's medicines, or how much they take, change. - The names of sufferers will be kept on the school register managed by the SENCo/ First Aiders.
+- Parents will be asked to complete an Asthma Care Plan and Asthma Emergency Kit on admission (which will include asthma); these will be updated annually. - Classroom staff will ensure that parents/carers are requested to update the Asthma Care Plan, or supply a new one if the pupil's medicines, or how much they take, change. - The names of sufferers will be kept on the school register managed by the school secretary/ SENCO / First Aiders.